pantheon-systems/documentation/source/content/guides/professional-services/02-website-migration-service.md

 [Contact us](https://pantheon.io/professional-services/website-migrations?docs) to get started.

+The Migrations Team's goal is to migrate your site to our WebOps platform without any loss of functionality.
+This doc outlines how you can prepare the site and what you can expect from a Professional Services Migration.
+If you're looking for the doc on how to migrate a site yourself, see [Migrate Sites to Pantheon](/migrate)

 If you are currently working with Pantheon Professional Services Migrations, reach out to your Migration Engagement Manager with any questions or concerns.

-## Migration Project Scope
+## Migration Project Scope - What's Included

-Pantheon's goal is to migrate your site to our WebOps platform without any loss of functionality.

-### Included in Migrations
+You'll meet with a Migration Engagement Manager to outline the Project Requirements that will list the sites that the migration includes.

 For all sites identified in the agreed on Project Requirements, the Migrations Team will:

 - Transfer site code, database, and files

-- Resync your database and user-uploaded files as a part of the site launch
+- Resync the database and user-uploaded files as a part of the site launch

 - Disable unnecessary or unsupported modules and plugins

 - Move [redirects](/redirects) from `htaccess` into `settings.php` or `wp-config`

-- [Implement solutions](#implement-known-solutions) to known existing incompatibilities (includes up to five hours' worth of work)
+- [Implement solutions](#implement-solutions-to-known-existing-incompatibilities) to known existing incompatibilities (includes up to five hours' worth of work)

 - Set up external [SMTP](/smtp) to work with the provider of your choice